-Special Practices for 2018-2019
+Special Practices for 2021-2022

-1. The winter of 2017-2018 was characterized by generally harsh conditions weather, icy conditions on gravel roads and moderate snowfall with an increase in materials usage and overtime.
-Supply availability of salt, sand and other materials was not a problem.
+- 1. The winter of 2020-2021 was characterized by another early start to winter conditions, many fluctuations between freezing and thawing, periods of extended and generally fluctuating weather, very icy conditions on gravel roads.
+Supply availability of salt, sand and other materials was not a problem. - 2.
 A comparison of overtime, sand and salt provides an indicator of activity level and conditions over the last year.

-2016-2017 (actual) 2016-2017 (budget) 2017-2018 (actual) 2017-2018 (budget)
+2019-2020 (actual) 2019-2020 (budget) 2020-2021 (actual) 2020-2021 (budget)

-Overtime (hours) 2,642 4,150 3,571 4,150
+Overtime (hours) 2319 4,150 1,453 4,150

-Sand (tons) 5,653 4,700 7,962 4,600
+Sand (tons) 6,269 4,600 3,900 4,600

-Salt (ton) 1,359 1,700 1,663 1,600
+Salt (ton) 1,470 1,600 1,272 1,600

-2. The procedures followed in the winter of 2017-2018 to reduce overtime, sand and salt use will again be used in the winter of 2018-2019.

-3. Salt use will be applied at reduced application levels on flat roads and dead-end streets with culde-sacs, but not necessarily eliminated.
+- 2. The procedures followed in the winter of 2020-2021 to reduce overtime, sand and salt use will again be used in the winter of 2021-2022. - 3.
+Salt use will be applied at reduced application levels on flat roads and dead-end streets with culde-sacs, but not necessarily eliminated.
 At the appropriate times and weather conditions, salt and/or salt brines or sand will be applied to keep the areas trafficable.
 Snow may accumulate more on the flat roads than on hilly sections or on the priority routes.
-Salt prices escalated dramatically this year, rising by over 14%.
-4. Low traffic-volume, flat development roads will also have lower salt application than other roads.
+Salt prices escalated dramatically this year, rising by over 14%. - 4.
+Low traffic-volume, flat development roads will also have lower salt application than other roads.
 Salt, salt brine and sand will be used to keep areas trafficable; salt will be used to reduce the build-up of thick snow and ice in the streets and to prevent the blockage of catch basins by ice.
 Some build-up of snow and ice will be allowed to accumulate.
-Typical streets are: Hillside Circle, Butternut Court, Patricia Place, Maplelawn Drive, Rosewood Trail, Cindy Lane, Circle Drive, Ronald Court, Sunset and Lida Drive, Colbert Street and Gauthier Drive.
+Typical streets are: Hillside Circle, Butternut Court, Patricia Place, Maplelawn Drive, Rosewood Trail, Cindy Lane, Circle Drive, Ronald Court, Sunset and Lida Drive, Colbert Street and Gauthier Drive. - 5.
+The areas of sidewalk clearing are changed from last year - 6.
+During the evening hours of a storm event between 11:00 P.M. and 3:00 A.M., unless there is a continuous heavy snowfall or continuous ice storm, the Town forces will be reduced to a minimum or no staffing. - 7.
+Each driver is given the responsibility to make decisions regarding the blend of materials and application rates to keep the roads trafficable and reasonably safe while concurrently minimizing costs.
+However, the Superintendent or his designated representative will establish a general material type and application rate prior to each major storm event and employees are expected to use these settings as a starting point for the storm. - 8.
+On paved roads, salt brine may be used in combination with salt in the 25 degree (+ or -) to 34 degree range; salt with liquid calcium and other alternative chemical/organic additives will be used generally below 25 degrees down to 15 degrees (+ or -) and below that level, either higher concentrations of salt plus additives, sand or no material will be placed.
+All trucks will be calibrated and all drivers will be required to report on their salt usage following each storm to the Superintendent.